0x4447/0x4447-cli-node-avocado/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: New Feature Request
+name: Feature request
-about: Describe the new feature that you'd like to see.
+about: Suggest an idea for this project
-title: New feature: SHORT_DESCRIPTION
+title: 'New feature: SHORT_DESCRIPTION'
 labels: enhancement
 assignees: davidgatti